tzolov/spring-xd-sqoop-job/README.md

 Simple Sqoop Job module for Spring-XD

+Works with Pivotal HD 1.0.1 and other 2.0.2-alpha based Hadoop distributions.

 ## Build and Installation

 Set the environment variable `XD_HOME` to the Spring-XD installation directory